manufacturist/carpooling-with-neighbours/README.md

 ## Inspiration

-*"How can I create a ride-sharing solution for any community with minimal effort and zero costs?"*, was the challenge I set for myself after a neighbour gave me a ride to work.
+*"How can I create a ride-sharing solution for any community with minimal effort and zero costs?"*, was the challenge I set for myself after a neighbour gave me a ride to work (thanks Roli).
 I hope this solution inspires you to achieve maximum impact with minimal effort.